-Forensic Mapping: Polish Police uses Leica's total stations with eSURV software (CYBID) for crash documentation
+Forensic Mapping: Polish Police uses Leica Geosystems total stations with CYBID's software eSURV for crash documentation

 Accident reconstruction training at the Polish Police.with CYBID's software PLAN.

 Leica Geosystems technology and CYBID's specialized forensic mapping software for crash documentation deployed at the Polish Police.

 External conditions for conducting documentation and investigation of traffic events play a significant role

 In traffic accidents, as in other incidents such as crime or fire/arson scenes, Police agencies conduct visual inspections and preserve evidence.
 The evidence provides a basis for analyzing and reconstructing the course of the incident.
 Generally, documentation and an investigation must be conducted immediately following an accident/incident.
 Police officers working on-scene sometimes need to conduct collision documentation in difficult external conditions - in adverse weather conditions like snow, rain, fog, etc. In large-scale events of hundreds of meters in range, the documentation can be lengthy and sometimes needs to be done both: during the day and at night.
 Every investigation is different.
 In many situations, responders are further burdened by factors such as stress, the circumstances of the event, and the emotional state of the victims and witnesses.
 Quickly documenting, cleaning up and reopening an accident scene to traffic also means significant time pressures for everyone involved.